sosie-js/editor.js/README.md

 ## Credits and references

 - We used editor js (https://editorjs.io) as core, SoSIE is just a wrapper for initialisation facilities.
-- Be warned, minifying the code using babel throughout webpack or uglify-js compressor breaks all so for now.